gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_TermsandConditions/README.md

 Dina Lunken DDS Terms and Conditions

-TERMS OF SERVICE

-Effective Date: 1/14/2026
+Effective Date: 01/14/2026

+These Terms and Conditions ("Terms") govern the use of SMS notifications and patient communication services provided by Dina Lunken DDS.

+1. Acceptance of Terms

-By opting in to receive SMS messages from Dina Lunken DDS ("we," "us," "our"), you agree to these Terms and Conditions (Terms).
+By providing your contact information and choosing to receive SMS communications from Dina Lunken DDS, you agree to these Terms.

-SMS Messaging Service
+3. SMS Communication

-By providing your phone number, you consent to receive conversational messages from Dina Lunken DDS.
-Message frequency may vary.
-On average, you can expect to receive 1-2 messages per month.
-Message and data rates may apply.
-For more information on how your data is handled, please review our privacy policy at dinalunkendds.com.
-Message Frequency

-You will get more than one message from us unless you opt-out, and while messaging frequency varies, you will likely receive up to 4 messages per month.
-Dina Lunken DDS reserves the right to alter the frequency of messages at any time to increase or decrease the total number of messages.
-Dina Lunken DDS and carriers are not liable for delays or undelivered messages.

-Message and Data Rates
+Messages from Dina Lunken DDS are intended for informational purposes only and are sent to current patients who have provided consent.
+Messages may include:

+•	Appointment reminders, confirmations, and changes

+•	Account balance notifications

+•	Links to required pre-appointment forms

+•	Notices regarding scheduling and rescheduling

+No promotional or marketing messages will be sent without your explicit consent.

+5. Fees and Charges

-Message and data rates may apply based on your mobile carrier's terms.
+Dina Lunken DDS does not charge for SMS notifications.
+However, standard message and data rates may apply according to your mobile carrier plan.

+7. Opt-In/Opt-Out

+You may opt in to SMS communications during your appointment scheduling process.
+You may opt out at any time by replying STOP to any message.
+For help, reply HELP or contact (815) 223-6622.

-Privacy Policy
+9. Privacy

-Your information will be handled in accordance with our Privacy Policy You can read about it here https://github.com/gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_PrivacyPolicy/blob/main/README.md
+Your information will be handled in accordance with our Privacy Policy .

-Cancellation/Opt-Out Instructions

-You can opt out of receiving SMS messages at any time by replying STOP to any message we send you.
-After you opt out of text messaging, you will receive one additional message confirming your request has been processed.

-Help/Customer Support

-Text the word HELP for support.
-You may also contact us directly at dinalunkendds@gmail.com or(815) 223-6622.

-Liability
+11. Limitation of Liability

-We are not responsible for any charges, errors, or delays in SMS delivery or undelivered messages caused by your carrier or third-party service providers.
+Messages sent by Dina Lunken DDS are for communication purposes.
+We are not responsible for delayed or undelivered messages due to carrier limitations or technical issues.

+13. Changes to Terms

+We may update these Terms at any time.
+Continued use of our SMS communication means you accept the then-current Terms.

+15. Contact Us

+For more information or assistance, contact:
+Dina Lunken DDS
+[Practice Address]
+(815) 223-6622